QilongZhang/srswiki/v2_EN_DVR.md

 * Use date and time and stream info as dir name, to avoid too many files in a dir.
 * Use date and time and stream info as filename, for better search.
 * Provides the data/time and stream info variables, use brackets to identify them.
 * Keep SRS1.0 rule, supports write to a specified dir and uses timestamp as filename.
+If no filename specified(dir specified only), use `[stream].[timestamp].flv` as filename to compatible with SRS1.0 rule.

 About the data and time variable, refer to go time format string, for example, use an actual year 2006 instead YYYY, it's a good design: